Atari 1050

 The 1050 was styled to match the XL series of machines.

 The Atari 1050 is a floppy disk drive for Atari 8-bit computers released in June 1983.
-It is compatible with the 90 kB single-density mode of the original Atari 810 it replaced, and added a new "enhanced" or "dual density" mode that provided 130 kB.
-Based on a half-height Tandon mechanism, it was smaller than the 810 and matched the styling of the new 600XL and 800XL machines.
+It is compatible with the 90 kB single-density mode of the original Atari 810 it replaced, and added a new "enhanced" or "dual density" mode that allows 130 kB on a disk.
+Based on a half-height Tandon mechanism, it is smaller than the 810 and matches the styling of 1200XL, 600XL, and 800XL machines.

-By the time it was available, a wide variety of third party drives had been introduced for the 8-bit platform, many of which were faster and offered true double-density support for 180 kB.
+By the time it was available, a variety of third party drives had been introduced for the Atari 8-bit computers, many of which were faster and offered true double-density support for 180 kB.
 The lack of double-density support on the 1050 was a mystery to onlookers at the time, as the hardware had full support for this format.
-The launch was further marred by releasing it with the older Atari DOS 2.0S, S for "single", which did not support the 130 kB capacity.
-Atari replaced 2.0 with DOS 3.0 which supported the enhanced density mode, but used an entirely new format that was incompatible with earlier disks.
+The launch was further marred by releasing it with the older Atari DOS 2.0S, S for "single", which does not support the 130 kB capacity.

+Atari eventually replaced 2.0 with DOS 3.0 which supported the enhanced density mode.
+However, it also uses an entirely new format that is incompatible with earlier disks.
+This led to further criticism and the widespread use of 3rd party DOSes.
 The release of DOS 2.5 in 1985 finally addressed these issues.

-The 1050 was launched directly into the rise of the Commodore 64 and the videogame crash of 1983 when sales of the entire 8-bit line plummeted.
+The 1050 was launched directly into the rise of the Commodore 64 and the videogame crash of 1983 when sales of the 8-bit line plummeted.
 When Jack Tramiel purchased Atari in 1984 there were warehouses filled with unsold 1050s, which delayed production of a replacement.
 It was not until 1987 that the Atari XF551 was introduced, offering both double-density and double-sided capabilities and a double-speed transfer mode.